-BACKSPACE STATEMENT.
+BACKSPACE STATEMENT

-If the pointer in file u is positioned at record n, then execution of the BACKSPACE statement will cause the file pointer to point at record (n-1).
+The BACKSPACE statement causes the file pointer to be returned to the preceding program record.
+For example: If the pointer in file u were positioned at record n, the execution of this statement would position the pointer to record (n-1).